rmontesleo/flask-todo-sqlite-heroku-app/DOCS/05_RUN_PROJECT.md

 ---

-## Verion 1.
+## Version 1.
 Save, Update and Delete Todo

 Clik on Add Todo button to go to save page